Ramat David Airbase

 Ramat David Airbase (בָּסִיס חֵיל-הַאֲוִיר רָמַת דָּוִד Basis Kheil HaAvir Ramat David, English: David Heights) is an Israeli Air Force (IAF) base located 20 km southeast of Haifa in the Northern District of Israel, close to kibbutz Ramat David in the Jezreel Valley.
 It is the northernmost IAF base in Israel with fighter jets and UAVs based on it.
 And it has three runways, each about 2.5 km long, and a heliport.

-There is an ongoing debate about whether Ramat David should be converted into an international airport for the city of Haifa.
-It now seems almost certain that this will happen (see here).
+For many years, there have been plans to convert Ramat David into an international airport for the city of Haifa and northern Israel.
+This has now been officially decided by the Israeli government in February 2026. (see here).

 History

 Kibbutz and military camp

 Before the airbase was built during World War II, there was already a British military camp here.
 Kibbutz Ramat David "David Heights", founded in 1926, takes its name from British Prime Minister David Lloyd George, who was in office at the time of the Balfour Declaration (1917), where the establishment of a "national home for the Jewish people" in Palestine was announced.